Next Generation Sequencing (NGS): a beginner’s guide

 How does NGS sequencing work?

-Here, I’ll just explain the basic principle.
-In later blogs, I will discuss some specific methods more in detail.
+Here, I’ll explain the basic principle.
+In later blogs, I will discuss some specific methods in more detail.

 - Sample preparation

-Depending on the method, additional samples preparation steps might be necessary, such as reverse transcription into cDNA for some types of RNA library preparation, although some library preparation protocols include this step.
+Depending on the method, additional sample preparation steps might be necessary, such as reverse transcription into cDNA for some types of RNA library preparation.
+However, some library preparation protocols include this step.

-For RNA-Seq experiments, it’s usually necessary to remove the ribosomal RNA, as this counts for roughly 80% of the RNA.
+For RNA-Seq experiments, it’s usually necessary to remove the ribosomal RNA, which accounts for roughly 80% of the RNA.
 This can be done with polyA selection or rRNA depletion.
 We’ll describe these methods and their pros and cons in a different blog.

 - Library preparation